 Several products and options are available, and not all products are suitable for each circumstance.
 Such as, at the end of Q3 2022, the average equity release interest rate was 4.54% which is still historically low; however, interest rates continue to react to Government uncertainty.
 Against this backdrop, there is no doubt that for some, downsizing or delaying making a decision or choosing other funding sources will be the right option, but for others, equity release will be the right choice.
 As specialist later life lending advisers, we provide highly personalised recommendations aligned to individual circumstances and goals and focus on finding the right option for your circumstances.

 Releasing equity is a big decision, we’re here to help you make the right choice for you.
+Taking out a lifetime mortgage can impact your tax position as well as your entitlement to means-tested state benefits such as pension credit and universal credit.
 If you wish to discuss the options available to you, please get in touch.
 Our team are here to help our customers find the right option for their individual circumstances.